m0vva/cwc/README.md

 ## What

-bit-over-ip: Low level protocol for sending timed on-off state over TCP/IP or UDP/IP
+bit-over-ip: Low level protocol for sending timed on-off state over TCP/IP or UDP/IP.

 ## Why

-I'm looking for a way to transmit hand-keyed and keyer-keyed morse over the internet.
-Ideally, this is via a toggled line on a serial port or software generated from morse keying or morse detecting software.
+I'm looking for a way to transmit hand-keyed and keyer-keyed morse (telegraph-style)over the internet.
+Ideally, this is via a toggled line on a serial port or software generated from morse keying or morse (tone) detecting software.

+## The model in brief

+A *hub* can host one or more *channels*, each of which can contain multiple *carriers*.
+A *node* can exchange messages with a *hub* to interact with its channels.

 This becomes generated *carrier* that is a bunch of on and off events, with strict timing maintained so it can be re-constructed at